-Although both cryptocurrencies had plummeted moments after recording the feat, there have been speculations that more investors would embrace the assets in the coming weeks.
+Although both cryptocurrencies have plummeted moments after recording the feat, there has been speculation that more investors will embrace the assets in the coming weeks.

-With the initiative, it is clear that more people would gain exposure to cryptocurrencies, thus leading to a spike in asset prices.
+With this initiative, it is clear that more people would gain exposure to cryptocurrencies, thus leading to a spike in asset prices.